-If Continuous is selected the iServer will send temperature, humidity, and dewpoint values once every time amount selected in the Interval box.
+If Continuous is selected the iServer will send temperature 1, temperature 2, differential values, contact closure and alarm relay status once every time amount selected in the Interval box.

 The Command and Continuous modes operate when a network host opens a TCP connection to the iServer's IP address with port 2000.